summeraz/terminal_group_screening/README.md

 #### Download and install anaconda
 Note: I did this and in the /ccs/proj/ directory on Titan

-TO-DO: Provide link to the Titan page the describes the best way to do this...

 #### Create a new environment (3.5 is preferred)
 `>> conda create --name myconda python=3.5`